 Of course, the word "Essiac" was a household word (common law, not a trademark) and was used in a variety of publications (under copyright) for over fifty years before it was ever registered as a trademark (in all capital letters).
 Words used in everyday parlance can be registered as a trademark if the words used are used in a unique manner.
 For example, a well-known computer company used the word "Apple" as a registered trademark because the combination of the common word "apple" and selling computers was a unique combination.
 This does not mean, of course, that no one can use the word "Apple" to describe their products or services.
 In like manner many people sell many different products using the word "Essiac" on the labels of their products and in their website domain names.
 If you type in "Essiac" on any search engine you will get hundreds of thousands of results.
 The Yahoo search engine recently showed over a million results for "Essiac"!

 It is now well known that Rene Caisse gave different versions of her Essiac formula to multiple recipients.
-According to Mali Klein, the custodian of the Sheila Snow Essiac Archives, there were at least four individuals (other than Mary McPherson) and two commercial companies who may also been given various Essiac formulas in the last two years of Rene Caisse's life.13 Dr. Gary Glum and Mary McPherson were the primary people who placed the "classic" Essiac formula and recipe in the public domain: a decoction of 1 part Turkey Rhubarb root, 4 parts Slippery Elm bark, 16 parts Sheep Sorrel tops & root, 24 parts Burdock root.
+According to Mali Klein, who the Essiac Archives from Sheila Snow, there were at least four individuals (other than Mary McPherson) and two commercial companies who may also been given various Essiac formulas in the last two years of Rene Caisse's life.13 Dr. Gary Glum and Mary McPherson were the primary people who placed the "classic" Essiac formula and recipe in the public domain: a decoction of (by weight) 1 part Turkey Rhubarb root, 4 parts Slippery Elm bark, 16 parts Sheep Sorrel tops & root, 24 parts Burdock root.

 It is very likely that Rene Caisse decided to give various Essiac formulas to other people after David Fingard failed to fulfill the Resperin contract.
 It would seem that this would have been within her rights and she may have justified it, given the breach of contract by Resperin and her dislike for David Fingard.
 Rene thought he was arrogant and rudely dismissive of the doctors who were working with him.6 "She called him 'Old Satchel-ass', and she was frightened by how he 'really hammered at her until she was exhausted.'"17 Therefore, it is reasonable to conclude that she did not have any allegiance to him or the original Resperin corporation.